 The statutory requirements do not extend to sex education at KS1 and 2 (beyond the biological/reproductive aspects schools are already required to cover in science).
 However, the Department for Education 'continues to recommend that all primary schools should have a sex education programme tailored to the age and the physical and emotional maturity of the pupils'.
 Where schools provide sex education at key stages 1 and 2, parents have the right to withdraw their child from sex education but not from statutory Relationships Education or Health Education.
 For more information on how Relationships and Sex Education (RSE) is taught, please refer to our separate Elmgrove Relationships and Education Policy.
-For further details and facts about Sex and Relationships Education, please refer to the DfE guidance for parents: The Department for Education has published a useful list of FAQs for parents on the Relationships Education requirements, and guides for parents on Relationships Education, RSE and Health Education.
+For further details and facts about Sex and Relationships Education, please refer to the DfE guidance for parents: The Department for Education has published a useful list of FAQs for parents on the Relationships Education, RSE and Health Education.

 There is a non-statutory framework for Personal, Social, Health and Economic Education (PSHE) for Key Stages 1 and 2 which promote three core themes: 1.
 Health and Wellbeing; 2.
 Relationships; 3.
 Living in the Wider World, within which there will be broad overlap and flexibility.
-Teaching will take into account the age, ability, readiness, and cultural backgrounds of children [and those with English as a second language] to ensure that all can fully access PSHE education provision.
+Teaching will consider the age, ability, readiness, and cultural backgrounds of children [and those with English as a second language] to ensure that all can fully access PSHE education provision.

 What is Personal, Social, Health and Economic Education (PSHE)?
 PSHE helps to give children and young people the knowledge, skills and understanding they need to lead confident, healthy and independent lives.
-It aims to help them understand how they are developing personally and socially, tackling many of the moral, social and cultural issues that are part of growing up.
+It aims to help them understand how they are developing personally and socially tackling many of the moral, social and cultural issues that are part of aims to help them understand how they are developing personally and socially, tackling many of the moral, social and cultural issues that are part of growing up.
 It offers learning opportunities across and beyond the curriculum, in specific lessons as well as in assemblies, circle time, special school projects and other activities that enrich pupils' experiences.'
 QCA